Doc-Le/Project-3-Moovies-Review/README.md

 #
 ## Content

-All content was written by the developer
+Content was written by the developer

 #
 ## Media